-Phase 2 clinical trial in patients with advanced non-small cell lung cancer or NSCLC
+Phase 2 clinical trial in patients with non-small cell lung cancer

-In January, 2009 we announced that we had begun treating patients in a Phase 2, open label, single arm, multicenter clinical trial in patients with NSCLC who have had one prior chemotherapy.
+In January 2009, we began treating patients in a Phase 2, open label, single arm, multicenter clinical trial in patients with NSCLC who have had one prior chemotherapy.
 This study builds on the observation of prolonged stable disease of four months or longer experienced by heavily pretreated NSCLC patients involved in two Phase 1 studies of sapacitabine.
-The multicenter Phase 2 trial is led by Philip D. Bonomi, M.D., the Alice Pirie Wirtz Professor of Medical Oncology at the Rush University Medical Center, Chicago.
+The multicenter Phase 2 trial is led by Philip D. Bonomi, M.D., at Rush University Medical Center, Chicago.
 The primary objective of the study is to evaluate the rate of response and stable disease in patients with previously treated NSCLC.
-Secondary objectives are to assess progression-free survival, duration of response, duration of stable disease, one year survival, overall survival and safety.
-The study will enroll approximately 60 patients and has a lead-in phase for dose escalation with the objective of defining a recommended dose followed by a second stage in which patients will be treated at the recommended dose.
-Study completion is planned to occur approximately six months after the last patient is enrolled.
+Secondary objectives are to assess progression-free survival, duration of response, duration of stable disease, 1-year survival, overall survival and safety.
+The study will enroll approximately 40 patients and has a lead-in phase for dose escalation with the objective of defining a recommended dose followed by a second stage in which patients will be treated at the recommended dose.